 The property (proposed Lots A through E) has a combined area of 2.16 acres with no existing forest.
 Fourteen (14) specimen trees from fair to good condition are located throughout the property.
-The nine (9) specimen trees proposed for removal are located within and in close proximity to the buildable areas of proposed Lots A through D and along the frontage of the subject property.
-Removal of the nine (9) specimen trees is unavoidable due to the available building areas and necessary utility and stormwater management locations.
+The eleven (11) specimen trees proposed for removal are located within and in close proximity to the buildable areas of proposed Lots A through D and along the frontage of the subject property.
+Removal of nine (9) specimen trees is unavoidable due to the available building areas and necessary utility and stormwater management locations.
+Specimen trees 9 and 12 are intended to be saved but removal of these trees may be necessary if the roots beneath the existing driveway are damaged.
+The removal and replacement of the existing driveway with pervious pavement is necessary to reduce impervious area as recommended in the Chevy Chase Lake Sector Plan.
+The pervious pavement will introduce additional water to the existing roots if trees 9 and 12 can be saved.
 A Critical Root Zone Exhibit is included at the end of this letter to clearly show the extent of Specimen Trees across the entire property.
 Reconfiguring building areas and lot configurations is not feasible due to the desired retainage of the existing house and the location for vehicular access.
 Previously submitted plans, application #120090010, proposed more impacts to specimen trees.
 The current application reduces these impacts.
 Only specimen trees 6, 16 and 17 were retained under the previous application.
 This particular property requires the relocation of the existing public sidewalk which necessitates the regrading of the property's frontage.
 Grading for the sidewalk in addition to typical site grading for development of the property prevents the saving of multiple specimen trees.
 In this area the requirement for a fire department access driveway (20-ft wide) impacts specimen trees as well.
 This shared driveway is designed to limit the impervious area while meeting all fire and rescue requirements.
 The fire and rescue access road influences the overall design and configuration for the proposed lots.
 The use of a shared driveway does however eliminate individual driveways and reduces the amount of disturbance and impervious area.